mattazz/propertyFinder/README.md

 08-13-2022
 - Added parsing for multiple pages into one output file
-- Started work on other website for parsing
+- Started work on Rentpad website for parsing